-Look at the map on the volunteer homepage and rivers.gov to confirm that the location(s) you want to go to are designated as “Wild and Scenic,” and managed by the National Park Service, US Forest Service, or Bureau of Land Management.
+- Explore the resources on the Trip Planning page and visit rivers.gov to confirm that the location(s) you want to visit are on river sections designated as “Wild and Scenic” and managed by the National Park Service, US Forest Service, or Bureau of Land Management.

 Grab Sample Volunteers Only:

 Do I take field probe measurements and grab samples in the same location?

 How many times do I collect grab samples at the same location?

 Collect grab samples three times, with at least a month between trips.

 I collected grab samples over a weekend.
 When should I ship them to the lab?